dborchers/eck-ocp/README.md

 # ECK Operator

-This Operator deploys a fully operational Elasticsearch, Kibana, Logstash, Metricbeat and MongoDB.
+This Operator deploys a fully operational:
+- Elasticsearch
+- Kibana
+- Logstash
+- Metricbeat
+- MongoDB

 Depends on the following repo: https://github.com/iiglesiasg/helm-charts-repo

 Documentation we have based our actions on: